mcrummey/winston-groonga/README.md

 # winston-groonga
-A Groonga Database transport Winston
+A Winston transport for Groonga Database